pwwma/ps/README.md

-# ps
+# PowerShell One Liners

-Powershell One liners, for testing!

-Really, just for testing!
+One liners that I use daily.